 Peat Pot Turkeys

-Once it has cooled, glue that to the peat pot with hot glue.
+Once it has cooled, glue it to the peat pot with hot glue.

 Peat Pot Turkeys